genericclient/genericclient-aiohttp/README.rst

 * ``session``: Pass a session instance to have ``aiohttp`` use that session.
 If ``None`` (the default), it will instantiate an instance of ``aiohttp.ClientSession`` for you.
 * ``trailing_slash``: You can set this to ``True`` if your API's URLs end with a ``/``
 * ``retries``: How many times should the client retry the http call after a ``ClientConnectionError``
+* ``autopaginate``: You can set this to a coroutine to fetch all pages resulting from a request.
+Currently, the only coroutine included is ``genericclient_aiohttp.pagination.link_header``, which supports [RFC5988](https://tools.ietf.org/html/rfc5988).

 Endpoints
 ---------